-- Don’t use the same meta description for multiple pages on your website.
-When a given content is found on various URLs of your site, it must be canonicalized for Google, which is most often done via the rel=canonical attribute or with a 301 redirect.
+- Don’t duplicate meta descriptions.
+When a given content is found on various URLs of your site, it must be canonicalized for Google, which is done via the rel=canonical attribute or a 301 redirect.

 - Make sure that each of your URLs are search-engine-friendly.
 Examine the site and check if your URLs have a clear structure.